 Reading and exploiting data from data centers is an extremely important step in modeling risk and predicting its evolution.
-This phase is divided into four parts.
+This phase is divided into four parts:

 Reconciliation of exposure and claims files, database formatting, and data quality control.

-We can clarify these impacts for our clients, as well as using machine learning tools that can refine the prospective vision.
-Traditional pricing techniques have certain limits because they are based on linear links between variables, while certain behavioral effects can be more complex.
+We can clarify these impacts for our clients, as well as using machine learning tools that refine the prospective vision.
+Traditional pricing techniques have certain limitations because they are based on linear links between variables, while certain behavioral effects can be more complex.
 This approach can be broken down into six stages:

-For this, additional studies can be done, for example, to measure the changes in underwriting behavior caused by the implementation of the reform (for example, to adapt the commercial strategy and optimize acquisition costs).
+To this end, additional studies can be done, for example, to measure the changes in underwriting behavior caused by the implementation of the reform (for example, to adapt the commercial strategy and optimize acquisition costs).